Mission Statement (November 19, 2018)

 MFM needs your participation in order to grow and make a difference.
 We will provide you with tools, resources, support, and a network of musicians who stand behind one concept: #MakingMusicIsAProfession.

 Below are some of the benefits of becoming a member.
 If you have any questions, do not hesitate to contact us!
 Or, skip the reading and register now.

-Report by Dawoud Kringle (with Ken Hatfiled) MFM held its 8th Public Musician Forum in New York on Tuesday, October 23rd, 2018.
-The meeting was run by jazzman Billy Harper (MFM Board member) and Sohrab Saadat Ladjevardi (MFM President).
-Saadat began with suggesting that the meeting adhere to a simple agenda.
-1. Discussion of what…Read More
+Report by Dawoud Kringle (with Ken Hatfiled) – Photos by Dawoud Kringle MFM held its 9th Public Music Forum – and the last such meeting of 2018 – on Tuesday, November 27th, 2018 (which fell on Jimi Hendrix’ 76th birthday).
+The meeting was run by Billy Harper (MFM Board member) and Sohrab Saadat Ladjevardi (MFM President).…Read More